Explore the Saints

 The Christians were separated from the group, and Mwanga asked them if they intended to remain Christians.
 “Till death!” they replied.
 He ordered them all to be executed—most were just boys.

-The group of boys were marched to a place for their execution 37 miles away.
+The group of boys was marched to a place for their execution, 37 miles away.
 A number were killed along the way.
 When they arrived, they were all wrapped in reed mats and burned to death.

 In all, 22 martyrs were killed under Mwanga, and they are memorialized on this date.
 When missionaries returned to Uganda after Mwanga’s death some years later, they found the Christian community had grown nearly four-fold in secret, encouraged by the witness of these martyrs.

 The Catholic faithful of Uganda mark this feast day with pilgrimages and major liturgical celebrations.
-The relics of St. Charles Lwanga rest in the reliquary chapel in the Basilica, and his story and image are used by high school students who come to campus for a summer conference with the Notre Dame Vision program; illustration by Julie Lonneman and used with permission.
-The second image is a stained glass window in the Munyonyo Martyrs’ Shrine in Central Uganda.
+The relics of St. Charles Lwanga rest in the reliquary chapel in the Basilica, and his story and image are used by high school students who come to campus for a summer conference with the Notre Dame Vision program.

 St. Charles Lwanga and friends, you confronted evil, died for your faith, and encouraged Christianity in Africa—pray for us!